Menispermaceae

 Origin & habitat

-Thailand to Indo-China; wet tropical biome
+Thailand to Indo-China; wet tropical habitat

 These metrics are standardised reference points.
 We compile them by reviewing and cross-checking multiple botanical and horticultural references, then refining them through real-world growing experience.
 Source links: Plant Care Resources.